gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "That must have been him."

 "Mm."
-The prince looked past her at the forest, then at Pillow and Big Blue floating peacefully in the cloud pen.
+The prince looked past her at the rich green of the forest, then at Pillow and Big Blue floating peacefully in the cloud pen.
 "We talked about your plan,
 and we'd like to propose one of our own."